KevyVo/wfh-serverless-site/README.md

 3.  <details>
      <summary>Click for Amplify Setup Instruction</summary>

-     Please refer to this supporting [docmention]() if any errors occurs
+     Please refer to this supporting [documentation](https://docs.amplify.aws/start/q/integration/react) if any errors occurs

      ### Amplify Setup
      1. Use the same AWS account we made for database in the [first](https://docs.amplify.aws/start/q/integration/react)